microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Concurrent Edits

-When several peers edit the same document, it's possible for some of the edits to be concurrent.
+When several clients edit the same document, it's possible for some of the edits to be concurrent.
-The edits of two clients are concurrent if they each made those edits before they had received the others’ edits from the server.
+Some edit `X` is said to be concurrent to some other edit `Y` from another client if the client that initiated `X` did so before receiving `Y` from the server.
+This property is always mutual: if `X` is concurrent to `Y` then `Y` is also concurrent to `X`.

 For example, imagine Alice and Bob are editing a document that contains sticky notes whose background color can be changed.
 If Alice changes the background color of one sticky note from yellow to red,